chromium/chromium/docs/speed/addressing_performance_regressions.md

 src$ tools/perf/run_benchmark benchmark_name --story-filter story_name
 ```

+If the run crashes, it is often helpful to add the `-v` flag in order to better
+understand what is causing the crash.

 ### Can I get a trace?

 For most metrics, yes.
 Here are the steps: